Community Management - Ben van 't Ende

 If you are interested come by.
 Not Conference Ticket needed!

-RE: Community Management - Added by Manuela Heuing almost 7 years ago
+RE: Community Management - Added by Manuela Heuing about 7 years ago

 Hmm... - the comment of Steffen Ritter is interesting for me.
 It upsets me to think about the hole budget discussion process.
 General it´s difficult for me when people ask questions and then be stopped immediately.
 Exactly such opinions like Steffen Ritters could enter us more deeply into the budget applications and create more understanding and awareness.